Merlin Bird ID by Cornell Lab Customer ServiceCornell University

 MACHINE LEARNING MAGIC

-• Powered by Visipedia, Merlin Sound ID and Photo ID uses deep learning to identify birds in photos and sounds.
+• Powered by Visipedia, Merlin Sound ID and Photo ID uses machine learning to identify birds in photos and sounds.
 Merlin learns to recognize bird species based on training sets of millions of photos and sounds collected by birders at eBird.org, archived in the Macaulay Library at the Cornell Lab of Ornithology.

 • Merlin delivers the most accurate results thanks to experienced birders, who curate and annotate sightings, photos, and sounds, who are the true magic behind Merlin.